Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Experiments

-The methods presented in Section~\ref{sec:methods} are implemented and evaluated using a multi-modal multi-party interaction dataset described in Stefanov and Beskow~\cite{stefanov16_1}.
-The main purpose of the dataset is to explore patterns in the focus of visual attention of humans under the following three different conditions: two humans involved in task-based interaction with a robot (we will refer to this condition as \emph{Game 1}); the same two humans involved in task-based interaction where the robot is replaced by a third human (\emph{Game 2}), and a free three-party human interaction (\emph{Game 3}).
+The methods presented in Section~\ref{sec:methods} are implemented and evaluated using a multimodal multiparty interaction dataset described in~\cite{stefanov16_1}.
+The main purpose of the dataset is to explore patterns in the focus of visual attention of humans under the following three different conditions: two humans involved in task-based interaction with a robot; the same two humans involved in task-based interaction where the robot is replaced by a third human, and a free three-party human interaction.
 The dataset contains two parts: 6 sessions with duration of approximately 30 minutes each, and 9 sessions, each of which is with duration of approximately 40 minutes.
 The dataset is rich in modalities and recorded data streams.
-It includes the streams generated from 3 Kinect v2 devices (color, depth, infrared, body and face data), 3 high quality audio streams generated from close-talking microphones, 3 high resolution video streams generated from GoPro cameras, touch-events stream for the task-based interactions generated from an interactive surface and the system state stream generated by the robot involved in the first condition.
-The second part of the dataset also includes the data streams generated from 3 Tobii Pro Glasses 2 eye trackers worn by the participants.
-All interactions are in English and all data streams are spatially and temporally synchronized and aligned.
-All interactions occur around a round interactive surface and the participants are seated.
+It includes the streams generated from 3 Kinect v2 devices (color, depth, infrared, body and face data), 3 high quality audio streams generated from close-talking microphones, 3 high resolution video streams generated from GoPro cameras, touch-events stream for the task-based interactions generated from an interactive surface, and the system state stream generated by the robot involved in the first condition.
+The second part of the dataset also includes the data streams generated from 3 Tobii Pro Glasses 2 eye trackers.
+The interactions are in English and all data streams are spatially and temporally synchronized and aligned.
+The interactions occur around a round interactive surface and all 24 unique participants are seated.
 Figure~\ref{fig:dataset_setup} illustrates the spatial configuration of the setup in the dataset.
-There are 24 unique participants.

-In this study we only use the audio generated by the close-talking microphones and the video generated by the Kinect devices.
+As described previously, each interaction in the dataset is divided into three conditions, with the first and second condition being related to a collaborative task-based interaction in which the participants play a game on a touch surface.
+During this two conditions the participants interact mainly with the touch surface and discuss with their partner how to solve the given task.
+Therefore, the participants' overall gaze direction (head orientation) is towards the touch surface.
+This raises some very challenging visual conditions for extracting speech activity information from the face.
+We show three examples in Figure~\ref{fig:dataset_example}.
+This observation motivated experiments using only the data from the third condition of each interaction.